GoogleCloudPlatform/cloud-sql-proxy/README.md

 ## To use inside a Go program:
 If your program is written in [Go](https://golang.org) you can use the Cloud SQL Proxy as a library, avoiding the need to start the Proxy as a companion process.

+### MySQL
-If you're using the the [go-sql-driver](https://github.com/go-sql-driver/mysql) you can use helper functions found in the [`proxy/dialers/mysql` package](https://godoc.org/github.com/GoogleCloudPlatform/cloudsql-proxy/proxy/dialers/mysql).
+If you're using the the MySQL [go-sql-driver](https://github.com/go-sql-driver/mysql) you can use helper functions found in the [`proxy/dialers/mysql` package](https://godoc.org/github.com/GoogleCloudPlatform/cloudsql-proxy/proxy/dialers/mysql).
 See [example usage](https://github.com/GoogleCloudPlatform/cloudsql-proxy/blob/master/tests/dialers_test.go).

+### Postgres
+If you're using the the Postgres [lib/pq](https://github.com/lib/pq), you can use the `cloudsqlpostgres` driver from [here](https://github.com/GoogleCloudPlatform/cloudsql-proxy/tree/master/proxy/dialers/postgres).
+See [example usage](https://github.com/GoogleCloudPlatform/cloudsql-proxy/blob/master/proxy/dialers/postgres/hook_test.go).

 I'm open to adding more drivers, feel free to file an issue.